IBE160/SG-Oslo-Best/docs/NOT IN USE/epics.md

 **Story 1.1: Initialize Project Repositories & Structure**
 - **As a** developer,
-- **I want** to set up a monorepo with initialized frontend and backend projects using specific toolchains,
+- **I want** to have separate, initialized frontend and backend project structures within a single monorepo,
-- **so that** development can begin on a clean, standardized, and well-organized codebase.
+- **so that** I can begin development with a clean, organized codebase.
-- **Technical Notes:**
-    - The monorepo will be managed using NPM/PNPM Workspaces as defined in the Architecture Spec.
-    - The project structure should follow the diagram outlined in the Architecture Spec.
 - **Acceptance Criteria:**
-    - Given a new project folder configured with pnpm workspaces,
+    - Given a new project folder,
     - When the initialization script is run,
-    - Then a `frontend` folder is created and initialized as a Next.js application using `npx create-next-app@latest`.
+    - Then a `frontend` folder with a new Next.js app is created.
-    - And Shadcn/UI is initialized within the frontend project using `npx shadcn-ui@latest init`.
-    - And a `backend` folder is created and initialized with a standard FastAPI project structure.
+    - And a `backend` folder with a new FastAPI app is created.
-    - And a `packages/shared-types` folder is created for shared TypeScript interfaces.
+    - And both projects are committed to the Git repository.

 **Story 1.2: Configure Supabase Integration**
 - **As a** developer,
-- **I want** to configure the Supabase project and securely integrate it with both the frontend and backend,
+- **I want** to configure the Supabase project and integrate it with the backend,
-- **so that** the application can utilize Supabase for database and authentication services.
+- **so that** the application can interact with the database and authentication services.
-- **Technical Notes:**
-    - Database tables, functions, and Row Level Security (RLS) policies will be defined directly within the Supabase project dashboard or via SQL migrations.
 - **Acceptance Criteria:**
     - Given a new Supabase project,
-    - When the backend environment is configured,
-    - Then it securely stores and uses the Supabase URL and `service_role` key for administrative database access.
-    - When the frontend environment is configured,
-    - Then it uses the Supabase URL and `anon` key for client-side authentication and data fetching.
+    - When the backend is configured with the Supabase URL and service key,
-    - And the backend can establish a validated connection to the Supabase database.
+    - Then the backend can successfully connect to the Supabase database.
+    - And the frontend is configured with the Supabase URL and anon key for client-side auth.

 **Story 1.3: Implement Basic CI/CD Pipeline**
 - **As a** developer,
-- **I want** a basic CI/CD pipeline that automatically builds and deploys the entire monorepo to Vercel,
+- **I want** a basic CI/CD pipeline that automatically deploys the frontend and backend to Vercel,
-- **so that** changes pushed to the main branch are always reflected in a live, integrated environment.
+- **so that** changes pushed to the main branch are always reflected in a live environment.
-- **Technical Notes:**
-    - This pipeline implements the strategy outlined in the Deployment Architecture section of the architecture document.
 - **Acceptance Criteria:**
-    - Given a Vercel project connected to the Git monorepo,
+    - Given a Vercel project connected to the Git repository,
     - When changes are pushed to the `main` branch,
     - Then the Vercel pipeline automatically builds and deploys the Next.js frontend.
-    - And the Vercel pipeline automatically builds and deploys the FastAPI backend as serverless functions.
+    - And the Vercel pipeline automatically builds and deploys the FastAPI backend.
-    - And the deployed application is accessible and functional via a public Vercel URL.
+    - And the deployed application is accessible via a Vercel URL.

 ---
 <br>